Min cost flow on unit capacity networks and convex cost K-flow are as easy as the assignment problem with All-Min-Cuts algorithm: Conclusions

 The AMC-algorithm is an alternative algorithm for the assignment problem that matches the complexity of the best known algorithm to date, $O(n(m+n\log n))$, but with the use of a very different approach.
 The approach of the AMC-algorithm relies on the finding of all minimum capacity cuts in the graph that have the same value in $O(m+n\log n)$ for a graph on $n$ nodes and $m$ arcs.
 This procedure may prove powerful in other contexts.
 In the context of min cost flow problems, the approach demonstrates that the total amount of flow in the graph can be exploited to improve the complexity of algorithms.
 Also, if the cuts in the flow graphs have capacities that can assume only a bounded number of values, improved algorithms may result as well.
 Since capacity scaling algorithms result in bounded amounts of flow on the arcs, and therefore in the network, our new methodology can lead to new efficient capacity scaling algorithms for general minimum cost flow problems.

-As the AMC-algorithm's methodology departs dramatically from any methods currently in use, it affords new and fresh insights in the well studied area of minimum cost flow problems, with a potential for numerous other improvements in complexities, beyond the ones reported here.
+As the AMC-algorithm's methodology departs dramatically from any methods currently in use, it affords new and fresh insights in the well studied area of minimum cost flow problems, with a potential for improvements in complexities.